irawinder/FluxMap/README.md

  3. Simulate Lighting Data from Models of Lighting Fixtures
  4. Compare Fit of Models to Observed Data

- Data Viewer
+ Data Viewer:
  ![FluxMap](Processing/FluxMap/screenshots/dataView.png "Light Data Viewer")

- Model Viewer
+ Model Viewer:
  ![FluxMap](Processing/FluxMap/screenshots/modelView.png "Light Model Viewer")

 # Tactile Matrix
-Developer: Ira Winder
+by Ira Winder
 Insights from the project were implemented as an interactive simulation of pedestrian safety conditions at an intersection.
 This software requires a Tactile Matrix to operate.

  Features:
  1. Place your own lighting fixtures at an intersection.
  2. View Heatmaps of (a) lighting conditions and (b) simulated safety conditions.

- Interface
+ Interface:
  ![TactileMatrix](Processing/TactileMatrix/screenshots/tactilematrix.jpg "Ira Winder with Tactile Matrix")

-# Directions:
+# Directions
 1. Download Processing (2.2.1) - https://processing.org/download/
 2. Confirm Lastest Java is Installed https://java.com/en/download/mac_download.jsp
 3. Clone The Repository